ao-agents-hackathon-band-of-the-hawk/technical_doc/README.md

 ##### **2.2.
 Dynamic LoRA Inference on HyperBEAM**

-To run these personalized models securely and efficiently, we have developed a custom extension of the **`wasi_nn_backend`**, which utilizes WebAssembly (WASM) to provide a secure, sandboxed runtime environment on HyperBEAM.
-This ensures that each user's AI agent operates in a completely isolated space.
+In order to execute these individualized models securely and optimally, we have created a proprietary extension of the **`wasi_nn_backend`**, leveraging WebAssembly (WASM) for offering a secure, sandboxed execution space on HyperBEAM.
+This guarantees each user's AI agent runs entirely isolated space.

 **Dynamic Adapter Loading via JSON Configuration**

-Our primary innovation is a LoRA extension engineered directly into the backend, allowing for the dynamic application of one or more adapters at model initialization.
-This configuration is managed through a clean and simple JSON interface, providing maximum flexibility.
+Our main innovation is an extension of LoRA directly implemented into the backend that supports dynamic use of one or multiple adapters upon model initialization.
+The setup is handled via a tidy and easy-to-use JSON interface that offers maximum flexibility.

 ```json
 {